-Class of shares available Class A Euro Class A GBP Class A USD Class B Euro Class B GBP Class B USD Class E Euro Class E GBP Class E USD Class Z GBP^ Class Z (USD^ Accumulation shares Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Income shares No No No No No No No No No No No Minimum initial subscription €1k £1k \$1k €1k £1k \$1k €1k £1k \$1k £10m \$10m Minimum subsequent subscription €500 £500 \$500 €500 £500 \$500 €500 £500 \$500 £1m \$1m Minimum holding €1k £1k \$1k €1k £1k \$1k €1k £1k \$1k £10m \$10m Minimum redemption / Switch amount €500 £500 \$500 €500 £500 \$500 €500 £500 \$500 £1m \$1m Investment under regular savings scheme n/a £50 per month n/a n/a £50 per month n/a n/a £50 per month n/a n/a n/a Current Annual Management Charge 1.75% 1.75% 1.75% 1.00% 1.00% 1.00% 0.69% 0.69% 0.69% 0.00% 0.00% Maximum Initial Charge 4.0% 4.0% 4.0% 4.0% 4.0% 4.0% 4.0% 4.0% 4.0% 4.0% 4.0% Annual Management Charge taken from Inc ome 1 1 1 1 1 ı Income allocation dates Semi-annually on or before 30 September and 31 March
+Class of shares available Class B Euro Class B GBP Class B USD Class E Euro Class E GBP Class E USD Class Z GBP^ Class Z (USD^ Accumulation shares Yes Yes Yes Yes Yes Yes Yes Yes Income shares No No No No No No No No Minimum initial subscription / switch into the Fund €1k £1k \$1k €100k £100k \$100k £10m \$10m Minimum subsequent subscription €500 £500 \$500 €500 £500 \$500 £1m \$1m Minimum holding €1k £1k \$1k €100k £100k \$100k £10m \$10m Minimum redemption / Switch amount out of the Fund €500 £500 \$500 €500 £500 \$500 £1m \$1m Investment under regular savings scheme n/a £50 per month n/a n/a n/a n/a n/a n/a Current Annual Management Charge 1.00% 1.00% 1.00% 0.55% 0.55% 0.55% 0.00% 0.00% Maximum Initial Charge 0.0% 0.0% 0.0% 0.0% 0.0% 0.0% 0.0% 0.0% Annual Management Charge taken from Income Income allocation dates Semi-annually on or before 30 September and 31 March

 - These classes are reserved for and are only available for subscription by institutional investors or clients of the Investment Manager or of the Sub-Investment Managers who agree to enter into a separate contractual arrangement with the Investment Manager or Sub-Investment Manager in respect of the Shares. - Please note not all Classes of Shares relevant to this Fund have been launched yet.
-Please refer to www.firstsentierinvestors.com or contact the ACD's Retail Dealing team for further information. - Class E Shares will only be available for subscription if the Net Asset Value of the Fund is less than £50,000,000 or such other amount as may be determined by the ACD from time to time in relation to the Fund at the time the application for the Class E Shares is received.
+Please refer to firstsentierinvestors.com or contact the ACD's Retail Dealing team for further information. - Class E Shares will only be available for subscription if the Net Asset Value of the Fund is less than £50,000,000 or such other amount as may be determined by the ACD from time to time in relation to the Fund at the time the application for the Class E Shares is received.
 Class E Shares will not be issued to the extent that the minimum threshold of £50,000,000 will be exceeded as a result of the subscription.
 The availability of the Class E Shares for subscription may be closed and re-opened at the ACD's discretion without notice to the Shareholders of the Fund.
 The ACD may allow existing investors in the Class E Shares to make further subscriptions for Class E Shares in the Fund at its absolute discretion and subject to such limits as it may decide on a case-by-case basis notwithstanding the closure of the Class E Share Class to new investors.
-The Shareholders can obtain details of any increase in the minimum threshold amount referred to in this paragraph on request from the ACD. - The Annual Management Charge for a share class can be increased by the ACD on 60 days' notice to investors prior to any amendment.
+The Shareholders can obtain details of any increase in the minimum threshold amount referred to in this paragraph on request from the ACD.